kharepratyush/WebCrawler_NodeJS/README.md

 ###index.js :

 Implemenation of Web Crawler using async library.
-Url : https://www.medium.com and MaximumDepth is hard-coded.
+Url : https://www.medium.com and MaximumDepth is hard-coded to 1.
+MaximumDepth can be modified by depth query.

 ####Used Packages: